 The announcing UE shall ensure that it keeps on passing the same PROSE PC5 DISCOVERY message to the lower layers for transmission until the request from upper layers to perform announcing UE procedure for 5G ProSe direct discovery is still in place, or the validity timer of the ProSe application code or ProSe application code prefix in case of open 5G ProSe direct discovery or the validity timer of the ProSe restricted code or ProSe restricted code prefix in case of restricted 5G ProSe direct discovery expires.
 How this is achieved is left up to UE implementation.

-NOTE 4: The announcing UE can stop announcing UE procedure for 5G ProSe direct discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of the UE at a time, or an implementation-specific timer expires.
+NOTE 4: The announcing UE can stop announcing UE procedure for 5G ProSe direct discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of 5G ProSe direct links (to be) established in the UE at a time, or an implementation-specific timer expires.

 6.2.14.2.1.3 Announcing UE procedure for 5G ProSe direct discovery completion